prdpx7/chefpy/README.md

   $ ls -l
   .  ..
 WOUT.cpp
   ```
-  * Here is snap of my full Backup of all ACed Solution from [CodeChef](https://www.codechef.com/users/zuck_007)
+  * Here is snap of my full Backup of all ACed Solution from [CodeChef](https://www.codechef.com/users/zuck_007) using this API
   ![snap](http://i.imgur.com/ACpkMfz.png)